ajaysamgir/BookAndCoffee/site/content/books/_index.md

 pricing:
   heading: Available Books in Store
   description: >-
-    We make it easy to make great coffee a part of your life.
+    We make it easy to make great books a part of your life.
 Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
 Contact us about more details and payment info.
   plans:
     - description: Mud, Sweat and Tears